Folklore Education - which folktale character might you be?

-Although many major folktale characters suffer from a split in their personalities, produced by traumatic circumstances, Cinderella carries an obvious split, or an exaggerated contrast, we might say.
+Although many major folktale characters suffer from a split in their personalities, produced by traumatic circumstances, Cinderella carries an obvious split, or an exaggerated contrast.
 She can feel particularly good about herself, but can also have low self-worth.
 This features in all kinds of conditions: from general depression and lack of confidence to bipolar and borderline traits.
 We might say there are many kinds of Cinderella!
 A beautiful princess, but also a shy and retiring kitchen worker, she can be the highest of the high, but just as quickly the lowest of the low, all wrapped up in one person.
-She can be at a loss as to how to manage life having been tormented by those close to her in the past - the ugly sisters and unkind stepmother being a key example.
+Sometimes snappy and tense when low, she can be at a loss as to how to manage life having been tormented by those close to her in the past: the ugly sisters and unkind stepmother being a key example.
 Often the scapegoat and a victim of abuse, she takes all that life flings at her and as a result is tormented by the resulting contrast she experiences within: knowing instinctively that she is worth more than others give her credit for, yet never knowing how to express that.
-Glamour and attention give her a rush, and Cinderella is the incurable romantic.
-She tends to put herself down every step of the way, meaning that when she shines she may be likely to go overboard, purely because she has never learned what the contrast going on within her is all about.
-Cinderella people are eternal teenagers, needing learn what maturity means as much as Snow White people do.
-Cinders ishelped if she can learn how to manage the highs and lows that occur as a result of external influence and trauma.
+Glamour and attention give her a rush, and Cinderella can be the incurable romantic.
+But because she puts herself down every step of the way, she may go overboard when allowing herself to shine, because she never learned what the contrast is all about.
+Cinderella people are eternal teenagers, needing to learn what maturity means as much as Snow White people do.
+Cinders is helped if she can learn how to manage the highs and lows that occur as a result of external influence and trauma.

 Red Riding Hood